 If you are going to strike up a conversation.
 Be casual about it.
 Look for clues people are open for conversation.

 Establish eye contact and smile warmly.
 Then approach and introduce yourself.
-Just take it easy and don’t be pushy.
+Take it easy and don’t be pushy.

 Be the first to smile.
 You’ll see that most people easily smile back at you :)!